DevelopmentArc/react-indepth/life_cycle/update/component_will_receive_props.md

 # Updating and `componentWillReceiveProps()`
  Now that we have discussed starting an Update, let's dive into the Update life cycle methods.
-The first method available to us `componentWillReceiveProps()`.
+The first method available to us is `componentWillReceiveProps()`.
 This method is called when `props` are passed to the Component instance.
 Let's dig a little deeper into what this means.

  ## Passing `props`
  The most obvious example is when new `props` are passed to a Component.
 For example, we have a Form Component and a Person Component.
 The Form Component has a single `<input />` that allows the user to change the name by typing into the input.
 The input is bound to the `onChange` event and sets the state on the Form.
 The state value is then passed to the Person component as a `prop`.